 A mailing list enables you to send an e-mail message to multiple recipients at once.
 Mailing lists are commonly used to send announcements or to hold online discussions.
 For more information about mailing lists, please see this article.

 Managed hosting is a type of web hosting where the provider, such as A2 Hosting, handles configuration changes, software upgrades, and other system administration tasks for the server.
-Shared hosting, reseller hosting, and managed VPS accounts are all managed packages.
+Shared hosting, reseller hosting, managed VPS, and managed dedicated server hosting are all managed packages.
 Managed hosting packages at A2 Hosting include cPanel access.
 Managed hosting is a good choice if you do not feel comfortable administering an entire server yourself.

 MySQL is a popular database system included in all A2 Hosting packages.
 It is often used in conjunction with PHP to build a wide variety of web applications, from WordPress to MediaWiki.

 PHP is a free and open source scripting language that enables you to generate dynamic content by embedding code directly into the HTML of a web page.
 All A2 Hosting packages include PHP.
 For more information about PHP, please see this article.